abdorrahmani/CryptoLens/.github/ISSUE_TEMPLATE/🔄-pull-request-template.md

 ---
-name: "\U0001F504 Pull Request Template"
+name: "🔄 Pull Request"
-about: Please include a summary of the change and which issue is fixed.
-Please also include relevant motivation and context.
-title: ''
+about: Submit a pull request to improve CryptoLens
 labels: ''
 assignees: abdorrahmani

 ---

-## Type of change
-Please delete options that are not relevant.

-- [ ] 🐛 Bug fix (non-breaking change which fixes an issue)
-- [ ] ✨ New feature (non-breaking change which adds functionality)
-- [ ] 💥 Breaking change (fix or feature that would cause existing functionality to not work as expected)
-- [ ] 📝 Documentation update
-- [ ] ♻️ Code refactoring
-- [ ] ⚡️ Performance improvement
-- [ ] ✅ Test coverage
-- [ ] 🔧 CI/CD improvement
+## 📝 Summary
+_Describe the changes and the motivation behind them._

+## 🗂️ Related Issues
+_Reference any related issues (e.g., Closes #123)._

+## 📚 Motivation & Context
+_Why is this change required?
+What problem does it solve?_

-## How Has This Been Tested?
+## 🧪 How Has This Been Tested?
-Please describe the tests that you ran to verify your changes.
+_Describe the tests you ran to verify your changes.
 Provide instructions so we can reproduce.
+Include relevant details for test configuration._
 - [ ] Test A
 - [ ] Test B

-## Checklist:
+## 📋 Checklist
 - [ ] My code follows the style guidelines of this project
-- [ ] I have performed a self-review of my own code
+- [ ] I have performed a self-review of my code
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings